 Implications for research and practice

-(49)(50)Although efforts to reduce over treatment of these small thyroid cancer lesions with strategies such as active surveillance are being implemented(51), approaches that address avenues promoting thyroid cancer overdiagnosis are needed.
+Maybe for some of the lesions is impossible to prevent the incidental detection by either imaging or histology, however, even though this is not possible, we could change the way we response to them.
+Some strategies to handle these small non-threatening lesions are: changing the communication around diagnosis(49), developing decision aides that provide individualized approaches for suspicious thyroid nodules to avoid unnecessary biopsies(50). offering other treatment modalities, such as active surveillance (51), ect.
+Approaches that address avenues promoting thyroid cancer overdiagnosis are needed.
 Firstly, guidelines should provide recommendations on low-yield diagnostic tests such as un-necessary ultrasound with focus on high value meaningful use.
-As ultrasound use becomes adopted into training programs, education on the indications and applicability is crucial.
+And, secondly as ultrasound use becomes adopted into training programs, education on the indications and applicability is crucial.
 In one study, despite the recent uptake in ultrasound use, 38% of practicing endocrine surgeons who perform it regularly reported no formal training on its use or applicability(52).
 Although, ultrasound is an incredibly useful diagnostic tool, its routine use needs to be re-examined in the context of thyroid cancer overdiagnosis.

-In the face of uncovering subclinical disease through histology, pathological nomenclature of small incidental lesions needs to be re-examined.
-Referring to these lesions as “thyroid cancer” may influence a more aggressive downstream course of otherwise non-threatening subclinical lesions(53).
-Evidence suggests that changing nomenclature used in describing small TC to terms such as “papillary lesion” reduced patient anxiety and influenced management decision making towards a more conservative approach(54).
-We advocate to rename low risk lesions such as has been done in cervical or breast cancers which may mitigate overtreatment(55).
+In the face of uncovering subclinical disease through histology, maybe pathological nomenclature of small incidental lesions needs to be re-examined.
+Referring to these lesions as “thyroid cancer” may influence a more aggressive downstream course of otherwise non-threatening subclinical lesions and despite that a recent survey reported that clinicians are not ready to change the terminology(53),evidence suggests that changing nomenclature used in describing small TC to terms such as “papillary lesion” reduced patient anxiety and influenced management decision making towards a more conservative approach(54).
+Future studies can support this approachas it has been done in cervical or breast cancers which may mitigate overtreatment(55).

-Limitations
+Limitations and strenghts

-The main limitation of this study lies in the retrospective nature of extraction of the initial primary data.
+Our study has some limitations, such that some observations should be interpreted with caution.
+One of the limitation of this systematic reviewis that only generate an overview of what is happening with the incidental diagnosis, as we could not describe in detail whether or not the neck ultrasound indications were appropriate (unclear reported information by only four studies).
+A better way to understand this issue is through a prospective cohort studies that controls the factors affecting indications, such as: country of origin, hospital where the study is conducted, practice patterns, the age and the sex of the patients, etc. Other important limitation lies in the retrospective nature of extraction of the initial primary data.
 Significant heterogeneity among studies may exist in defining incidental and non-incidental cancers.
 Consequently, patients could have been misclassified into wrong categories.
 Likewise the variations in definitions, made some comparison between studies difficult.
 Moreover, there is a risk of publication bias given the lack of inclusion of conference abstracts or unpublished literature.

 Despite these limitations, the strengths of this study remain notable.
 Firstly, this is the first global perspective meta-analysis showing rates of incidental thyroid cancer across multiple cohorts allowing for comparison and a summative perspective.
 Secondly, as we excluded cohorts that were identified through screening programs, we offer a unique perspective into the avenues leading to incidental thyroid cancer diagnosis other than screening.
 Finally, sensitivity analyses comparing two analyses methods showed that results are consistent in almost all estimates, except in the tumor size subgroup analysis (≤ 10mm vs >10mm) as studies had proportions of 0% or 100%.